 Frequently Asked Questions

-- Why do we refer to them as “pit bull terriers”?
+- Why does BAPBR refer to them as “Pit Bull Terriers”?

 - Why is this breed so misunderstood?

 - I need to re-home my dog—what do I do?

 - Does BAPBR take owner-surrender dogs (a dog I can no longer keep)?